 - 1 medium sweet potato, chopped

-- 2 T chopped cilantro (I subbed flat leaf parsley)
+- 2 T chopped cilantro (I subbed flat leaf parsley out of necessity)

 - 4 large tomatoes, chopped, with juice